thesimpledev/tts/README.md

 - tts: Converts text files to speech using the OpenAI API.

+## To Do

+- [ ] tts add optional flag for break point between audio files in text.

 ### tts

 A simple CLI tool for converting text files to speech using the OpenAI API.
 The tool reads a text file (including Markdown), sends its content to the OpenAI API for text-to-speech conversion, and saves the generated audio file.